What is the Difference Between an Apartment and Condo in Canada?

-When I was told that I could choose between living in a condo or an apartment I was very confused.
+When I was told that I could choose between living in a condo or an apartment, I was baffled.
 I had no idea what the difference was, and when I asked people, everyone gave me a slightly different answer.

 The cost of renting an apartment or a condo

-The amount of money that you will have to pay to rent an apartment or condo in Canada will vary quite wildly from building to building but there is not a dramatic difference between the rent you will have to pay for a condo versus an apartment.
+The amount of money that you will have to pay to rent an apartment or condo in Canada will vary quite wildly from city to city.
+Also, where you settle when you arrive in Canada is perhaps the most critical decision you will have to make, so do your research and choose wisely.
+Still, there is not a dramatic difference between the rent you will have to pay for a condo versus an apartment.

 What else is there to consider?

-You should try to not get too hung up on whether you want to live in a condo or an apartment.
-Instead, you should focus on the individual units that you have viewed, their affordability and their location.
+You should try not to get too hung up on whether you want to live in a condo or an apartment; instead, you should focus on the individual units that you have viewed, their affordability and their location.
 As with any house hunt, you will know when you find the right one for you.

 Amy Zahran is a writer for Prepare for Canada